 According to Jesse, “As a web developer, using a tool like Zenkit is great because it relieves you of some of the cognitive load involved in a complex project.
-You might be working on multiple features or different version of the same page in different code branches.
+You might be working on multiple features or different versions of the same page in different code branches.
 By tracking the progress in Zenkit, you can think more about the actual work, rather than trying to remember which branch to check out for which version of the project.”

 Lucas suggested several concrete ways you can integrate Zenkit with the tools you already use.
-For example, a GitHub integration via Zapier can help you to automatically create Pull Requests from items, or mark items as ‘Done’ when a pull request is merged with the main branch.
+For example, a GitHub integration via Zapier can help you automatically create Pull Requests from items, or mark items as ‘Done’ when a pull request is merged with the main branch.

 Additionally, you can create separate collections to cover different aspects of your business.
 Sure, web development projects are the obvious use case, but Zenkit is also a great tool to manage your client database, documents needed for work, calculating invoices or timesheets, and much more.